-Standard infection control precautions and, where required, transmission based precautions (SICPs and TBPs) should be followed by all staff at all times, to reduce the risk of transmission of infection.
+'Standard infection control precautions' (SICPs) and, where required, 'Transmission based precautions' (TBPs) should be followed by all staff at all times, to reduce the risk of transmission of infection.
 Refer to 'SICPs and TBPs Policy for General Practice'.

-- Patients attending for a procedure, e.g. wound dressing, where possible, should be scheduled at the end of the session. - No specific precautions are required for patients attending for a routine GP consultation. - Prior to any examination or treatment, a risk assessment to determine the personal protective equipment (PPE) required should be undertaken. - Hand hygiene is essential before and after direct contact with a patient using liquid soap and warm running water or alcohol handrub. - PPE should be disposed of after each procedure and hands cleaned after disposing of personal protective equipment (PPE). - Waste should be disposed of as infectious waste, refer to the 'Safe disposal of waste Policy for General Practice'.
+- Patients attending for a procedure, e.g. wound dressing, where possible, should be scheduled at the end of the session. - No specific precautions are required for patients attending for a routine GP consultation. - Prior to any examination or treatment, a risk assessment to determine the personal protective equipment (PPE) required should be undertaken.
+A fluid resistant surgical mask is recommended if the patient has confirmed or suspected PVL-SA pneumonia. - Hand hygiene is essential before and after direct contact with a patient using liquid soap and warm running water or alcohol handrub. - PPE should be disposed of after each procedure and hands cleaned after disposing of each item of PPE. - Waste should be disposed of as infectious waste, refer to the 'Safe disposal of waste, including sharps Policy for General Practice'.